The Best Winter Books to Snuggle up with in 2023

 This epic love story can almost rival that of Jamie and Claire.
 This saga takes place over decades and all over the world.
 An epic love story set in WW2 Leningrad.

 It was a fantastic story from a historical fiction perspective because I really learned a lot about everyday life in that era.
 Like Outlander, it’s a whopping 1000 pages but I couldn’t stop!
-This is one of the best books about WWII for romance fans.
+This is one of the best historical romance books about WWII.

 Is Romance your favorite genre?
 We created the Ultimate List of Romances carefully divided by sub-genre so you can find your next favorite read.